bifurcation/tls-pake/draft-barnes-tls-pake.md

 ```
 struct {
-  opaque client_identity<0..2^16-1>;
+    opaque identity<0..2^16-1>;
-  opaque T<0..2^16-1>;
+    opaque key_exchange<1..2^16-1>;
+} SPAKE2Share;

+struct {
+    SPAKE2Share client_shares<0..2^16-1>;
 } SPAKE2ClientHello;
 ```

-A server that has received an `spake2` extension for an identity it recognizes can indicate its enforcement of SPAKE2 authentication by including an `spake2` extension in its ServerHello.
+A server that receives an `spake2` extension examines the list of client shares to see if there is one with an identity the server recognizes.
+If so, the server may indicate its use of SPAKE2 authentication by including an `spake2` extension in its ServerHello.
 The content of this exension is an `SPAKE2ServerHello` value, specifying the client's identity and a key share `S`.
 The value `S` is computed as specified in {{!I-D.irtf-cfrg-spake2}}, as `S = w*N + Y`, where `N` is a fixed value for the DH group and `Y` is the public key of a fresh DH key pair.
 The format of the key share `S` is the same as for a `KeyShareEntry` value from the same group.

-Use of SPAKE2 authenication and standard client certificate based authentication are not mutually exclusive.
-A server may include an `spake2` extension in its ServerHello, and also send a CertificateRequest message to the client.
+Use of SPAKE2 authenication is not inconsistent with standard certificate-based authentication of both clients and servers. authentication are not mutually exclusive.
+If a server includes an `spake2` extension in its ServerHello, it may still send the Certificate and CertificateVerify messages, and/or send a CertificateRequest message to the client.

-If a server encforces SPAKE2 authentication, then it MUST NOT send an extension of type `key_share`, `pre_shared_key`, or `early_data`.
+If a server uses SPAKE2 authentication, then it MUST NOT send an extension of type `key_share`, `pre_shared_key`, or `early_data`.

 ```
 struct {
-  opaque S<0..2^16-1>;
+    SPAKE2Share server_share;
 } SPAKE2ServerHello;
 ```